dashsatya97/AWS-Case-Studies/README.md

 # AWS-Case-Studies

-Thsi repository consists of beginner level Amazon Web Services Case Studies on different service.
+This repository consists of Case studies related to AWS Cloud Services.